 Nestless and Restless Season 1 (2017) was a blast.
-We spent a very pleasant summer in Halifax, Nova Scotia, Canada, but the shortening days at the end of August always send MLH* into a travel spin, and really we were just waiting for the release of Nestless and Restless Season 2.
+We spent a very pleasant summer in Nova Scotia, Canada, but the shortening days at the end of August always send MLH* into a travel spin, and really we were just waiting to start Nestless and Restless Season 2.
 In September 2018 we packed our stuff back into storage and did an advanced version of backpacking around Europe.
 It was advanced because we are advanced in age, but also because we have graduated from hostels to Airbnbs and our advanced backs won’t support backpacks, so roll along hand luggage it was.
 I hope you will enjoy rolling along with us.

 *My Lucky Half, aka my husband

 After a lovely family visit in England, we set off in the early morning to catch a flight from Gatwick to Nice, France.
 On the excruciatingly slow and crowded motorway (highway), we listened to a BBC reporter grill the Agriculture Minister on what was going to happen come Brexit.
 The increasing likelihood of a ‘No Deal’ Brexit (Britain leaving the EU in March 2019 without a proper negotiated agreement) is on every British mind.
 Chaos seems inevitable.
 Opportunity is also there.
 The minister talked about ‘regaining the hedgerows and fields’ for the British once the heavy-handed EU farming regulations no longer apply.
 One thing is for sure, whether the Brits celebrate the exit on March 30th, 2019, they are going to have a hangover worthy to ‘donate to science’, as author Bill Bryson says.
 The headaches will go on and on.